prabhuomkar/hftokenizers/src/normalizers/README.md

 ## About
 - [Reference Video](https://www.youtube.com/watch?v=4IIC2jI9CaU)
-- One of the first step in tokenizers.
-It converts the input with varied fonts, casing, accents, punctuations and spaces into lowercase list of words which can then be fed into a model without losing its meaning.
+- One of the first steps in tokenization is converting the input, with varied fonts, casings, accents, punctuations, and spaces, into a lowercase list of words.
+This list can then be fed into a model without losing its meaning.
-- Depending on the type of input dataset one might need to choose an appropriate normalizer.
+- Depending on the type of input dataset, one might need to choose an appropriate set of normalizers.

 ## Types